Facebook – The king of social media

 In many respects, Sendible belongs up in the social media management tools section – it provides many of the same features – but it’s particularly strong and focused on people who manage social media for clients.
 It also offers white labelling, so you can adopt the power of the tool as you own, and your clients will never know the difference!

 In many ways, SumoShare is a shrimp compared to some of the giants we’ve already looked at, but it’s still worth checking out.
 It provides really engaging follow buttons to replace the default buttons or icons that might appear on your website or blog.
-Sometimes, the key to getting more followers and fans on Facebook doesn’t start with the Facebook page itself – it starts with wherever that audience has first come into contact with your brand.
+Sometimes, the key to increase social media followers and fans on Facebook doesn’t start with the Facebook page itself – it starts with wherever that audience has first come into contact with your brand.

 SumoShare’s buttons look much better than most defaults, and have added powers of analysis and reporting that will let you know just what impact they’re having and how many people are successfully moving from your blog to your Facebook page.
 Since SumoShare’s main purpose is to get your content seen everywhere, it is available for and integrates with an incredible variety of platforms and services.
 You barely need any tech experience to set it up, and with a 20% increase in social traffic up for grabs, it shouldn’t be too hard to summon up what skills you do need!